Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 31. Any trade waste, customers waste left on or near the stall, boxes or other containers used for containing or transporting goods are to be removed by the trader at the end of the day and disposed of correctly.
 The litter bins or other businesses’ trade bins in the Town Centre are not to be used for the disposal of any trade waste or litter arising from the use of the market stall for the purpose of the market in the Carfax.

 32.Fees will be charged depending on the payment scheme as agreed.
-Producers shall book and pay for their selected package upon issue of an invoice and, in any event, at least a week in advance of the first trading day of the selected package.
-Invoices are payable by bank transfer, cash or other method as agreed between the Producer and the Market Operator.
+Traders shall book and pay for their selected package upon issue of an invoice and, in any event, at least a week in advance of the first trading day of the selected package.
+Invoices are payable by bank transfer, cash or other method as agreed between the trader and the Market Operator.
 Cleared funds must be received at least a week prior to the first booked trading day.
-Receipts will be issued.
+Receipts will be issued on request.

-33. Quarterly traders are entitled to up to 3 days of ‘holiday’ per year.
+33. ‘Every Week’ are entitled to up to 3 days of ‘holiday’ per year.
 No pitch fee will be charged on these holidays providing a minimum of 2 weeks notice is given.

-34. Any stall may be re-let by the Market Operator if not taken up by the Producer by 8.30 am of the booked trading day.
+34. Non-attendance / Cancellation of pitch.
 Refunds will not be made if a booked stall is not taken up.
+Any stall may be re-let by the Market Operator if not taken up by the Producer by 8.30 am of the booked trading day.
+An alternative mutually agreed market date or a pitch fee refund (subject to a 10% administrative charge) will be arranged provided a minimum of two weeks notice of non-attendance is given.

 35. Mains electricity is available in the Carfax at a fixed cost.
 Upon payment of the charge, producers may connect to the fixed points provided by the Council and allocated by the Market Operator.
 The Producer must provide their own connection plugs and leads, see clause below for compliance.
 Under no circumstances are petrol or diesel generators to be used unless agreed in writing prior to the event.
 Producers are responsible for ensuring that electrical equipment, connection and leads complies with all current safety regulations effecting its use, particularly electrical safety and testing requirements.
 All leads must be correctly used so as not to cause any trip hazard.
 The Operator nor Council accepts no liability arising from the use of the electrical supply or any equipment connected to it.